Primary motor cortex damage causes problems with muscle movement and coordination in many brain injury patients.

 The different areas of the primary motor cortex control different parts of the body.

 Every single body part is represented in the primary motor cortex.
 However, not every part has equal amounts of brain matter devoted to it.

 Complex movements that require more precise control take up larger amounts of space in the brain than simple motions do.
-For example, a significant portion of the motor cortex is devoted to finger movements and facial expressions, but only a sliver of the brain is responsible for leg motions.
+For example, a significant portion of the motor cortex is devoted to finger movements and facial expressions, while a smaller portion of the brain is responsible for leg motions.

 Effects of Primary Motor Cortex Damage

 Besides causing general problems with movement, there are some specific signs that indicate damage to the primary motor cortex.